abhi7066/azure-zaimler/zaimler-mcp-server/agent_prompts/controller/control_agent_orchestration.md

 inside a fenced code block labeled EXECUTION_STATE.

 Rules:
-- Update this file as the workflow progresses for each member id
+- Update this file as the workflow progresses
 - Write ONLY execution state (never reasoning, prompts, or tool I/O)
 - This file is used only for observability